-- 1. Turn the transmitter off.

-- 2. Hold both MENU and SET.

-- 3. Turn the transmitter on.

-- 4. Release MENU and SET.
-The transmitter LED will blink red.

-- 5. Press SET to clear settings.
+- 1. Turn transmitter off. - 2.
+Hold both MENU and SET. - 3.
+Turn transmitter on. - 4.
+Release MENU and SET.
+The transmitter LED will blink red. - 5.
+Press MENU four times.
+The transmitter LED will blink red five times. - Press SET to clear settings.
 The LED will turn solid green and the transmitter is restored to default.